abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 and perfect, whether it's for cultivating mindfulness, concentration, or whatever.
-This is helpful at times, but no matter what method or technique we're trying to develop, we always need to consider whether we're doing it within the framework of Right View—whether we're doing it with a view that accords with Dhamma.
+This is helpful at times, but no matter what method or technique we're trying to develop, we always need to consider whether we're doing it within the framework of Right View---whether we're doing it with a view that accords with Dhamma.
 If we're missing Right View in the way we're applying and cultivating our practice, no matter what method or technique we use, we're going to complicate things and create difficulties for ourselves.
 So we need to keep turning attention inward and asking ourselves, *How do I accord with Dhamma?
 How do I accord with Truth?
 How do I align myself with a view that's in accord with reality